Mountain Czar

 Mountain Czar is an EP by the instrumental stoner rock band Karma to Burn.
-It was released in 2016 by SPV and Rodeostar Records.
+It was released on February 26, 2016, by SPV and Rodeostar Records.

 Unlike their previous release Arch Stanton, Mountain Czar is not exclusively instrumental, with one track featuring Italian vocalist Stefanie Savy.
-The song, "Uccidendo Un Sogno," is an Italian-language rewrite of the Tom Petty classic Runnin' Down a Dream.
-Like the previous album's closing track "Fifty-Nine," this EP's ending track "Sixty-Three" contains a dialogue passage from the classic Spaghetti Western The Good, the Bad and the Ugly.
+The song, "Uccidendo Un Sogno", is an Italian-language rewrite of the Tom Petty song Runnin' Down a Dream.
+Similar to Arch Stanton's album closer, Mountain Czar's closing track also contains a dialogue snippet from the Spaghetti Western, The Good, the Bad and the Ugly.